AbsaOSS/login-service/README.md

 #### Validate access token
 On the side of the integrator, in order to trust the access token, one should do the following actions:
 1. obtain the public-key from LS at `/token/public-key`
-2. verify that the access token is
+2. verify that the access token
-   1. valid against this public-key (e.g. using `jwtt` library or similar)
+   1. is valid against this public-key (e.g. using `jwtt` library or similar)
-   2. not expired
+   2. is not expired
    3. has `type=access`